FabianoBrancher/backend-Meetapp/README.md

 You'll need to configure .env variable like the .env.example given in the project's SRC folder.

 ## Usage
-In your projects folder, open a terminal and type ``` yarn ``` to install all of the project dependencies.
+Open the terminal in your projects folder and type ``` yarn ``` to install all of the project dependencies.
 After they finish installing, you'll need to run ```yarn dev``` to run your application.
 Also you'll need to open another terminal tab and run ```yarn queue```.